yonggandewo/YACET/README.md

 > v0.0.1

 Very simple.
 Only xor the plaintext and the encryption, then return the value.
-The time for cracking "Hello,world" without the Encryption: About 3.4 Months.
+The time for cracking "Hello,world" without the Encryption: `About 3.4 Months`.
 ## Thanks